shinojin/shinojin.github.com/_posts/2011-03-10-sample-post.md

 ## HTML Elements

-Below is just about everything you'll need to style in the theme.
+Belo is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.

 # Heading 1